WeAreNova/use-sce/README.md

 );
 ```

+> **Don't want to have to provide the full url like above?
+Or want to provide authentication tokens and/or any other context?
+Then have a look at [Example - usage with an authenticated API](#example---usage-with-an-authenticated-api)**

 #### 2. Setup the server

 After setting up some of the effects, you can then get the data server-side.